vicramon/ember-tutorial/chapters/ember-route.md

 `afterModel` is called after the model is resolved (i.e. either pulled down from the server or pulled out of the store).

-`activate` is called after the all the model hooks have completed, meaning that the route is now active.
+`activate` is called after all of the model hooks have completed, meaning that the route is now active.

 `setupController` is where you would do any controller setup.
 You get access to the controller itself as an argument.
 Note that if you implement `setupController` you will need to set the `model` property of the controller to the `model` argument, because this hook overrides the parent.
 If you don't do this then the controller will not have its `model` property set.
 You could also call `@_super(arguments...)` to accomplish the same thing.